-If you have Medicaid, and are 20 years old or younger, call Texas Health Steps at 1-877-847-8377, Monday to Friday from 8 a.m. to 8 p.m., Central Time, for help with getting a dental checkup.
+If you have Medicaid, and are 20 years old or younger, call Texas Health Steps toll-free, Monday through Friday, at 1-877-847-8377 (1-877-THSTEPS) for help finding a dentist or getting a dental checkup.

-If you do not have Medicaid, or if you are 21 years old or older, please use the resources for dental care listed below.
+If you do not have Medicaid, or if you are 21 years old or older, please use the information below to find dental care.

-The clinics charge discounted copayment rates for dental services.
-Their eligibility requirements are based on household income and use a sliding fee scale.
+The clinics charge a discounted fee for dental services.
+Your cost is based on your household income.
 You do not have to live in the county where the clinic is located.
-There may be a waiting list for services.
-If you are in pain with a toothache or have infection, please mention this when you call the clinic.
+There might be a waiting list for services.
+But if you have a toothache or an infection, please tell the clinic when you call them.

 Go to http://findahealthcenter.hrsa.gov/ and enter your zip code to find a clinic close to you.
 Then call the clinic to make an appointment.

 The Texas Association for Community Health Centers, Inc. (TACHC) has locations throughout the state that provide low cost, preventive care for everyone, even if you can’t pay.
 They also accept Medicare, Medicaid, CHIP and private insurance.